multitudes/NiceWeather/README.md

 In the same class, I have a function to download the image icons provided and I implemented a cache, so we do not need to download the image twice.
 The images have a very small size in any case, and this will not cause any storage problems.

 ### ATS - Apple Transport Security
+Clearly Apple doesnt like URL's starting with `HTTP`.
 I got the error message:
 >2020-10-02 14:42:14.713320+0200 NiceWeather[98370:5805877] App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.

-Clearly Apple doesnt like URL's starting with `HTTP`.
-I need to add this to my `.plist` file:
+I only need to add this to my `.plist` file:

 ```
     <key>NSAppTransportSecurity</key>
     <dict>